ruofeidu/HandSight/README.md

 # HandSight

 In this project, we designed an iPad prototype for evaluating using finger-mouted camera with vibration & feedback system to enable reading of printed text for the blind.
-The corresponding paper(s) are published in [ECCV Workshop on Assistive Computer Vision and Robotics (ACVR).
-2014] [1].
+The corresponding papers are published in [ECCV Workshop on Assistive Computer Vision and Robotics (ACVR).
+2014] [1] and [ACM Transaction on Accessibility] [2].
+To cite the papers, please include the following:

+> Stearns, L., Du, R., Oh, U., Jou, C., Findlater, L., Ross, D., & Froehlich, J. (2016) Evaluating Haptic and Auditory Directional Guidance to Assist Blind People in Reading Printed Text Using Finger-Mounted Cameras.
+ACM Transactions on Accessible Computing (TACCESS) 2016, 1:1-1:38.
+10.1145/2914793

+> Stearns, L., Du, R., Oh, U., Wang, Y., Chellappa, R., Findlater, L., & Froehlich, J. (2014) The Design and Preliminary Evaluation of a Finger-Mounted Camera and Feedback System to Enable Reading of Printed Text for the Blind.
+Proceedings of ECCV Workshop on Assistive Computer Vision and Robotics, 2014.

 As P3 reports in our user study for ACVR 2014: